BL0CK-X/theblockchainapi-javascript-wrapper/docs/SolanaNFTMarketplacesApi.md

 let apiInstance = new theblockchainapi.SolanaNFTMarketplacesApi();
-let network = devnet; // String | The network ID let exchange = solsea; // String | The NFT exchange to interact with let mintAddress = 7GA16mQup7ESJbaD6n49VCwVG9kRkyQDzWKhBSLjbYqr; // String | The mint address of the NFT you want to buy let opts = {
+let network = devnet; // String | The network ID let exchange = magic-eden; // String | The NFT exchange to interact with let mintAddress = 7GA16mQup7ESJbaD6n49VCwVG9kRkyQDzWKhBSLjbYqr; // String | The mint address of the NFT you want to buy let opts = {
   'buyRequest': new theblockchainapi.BuyRequest() // BuyRequest |